 Cooper Town Diner

-Public records show three inspections at Cooper Town Diner stretching back to 2023.
-The most recent report on file is from Mar 10, 2026.
-A high risk tier suggests the facility had a rough recent inspection, with multiple violations on record.
+Public records show four inspections at Cooper Town Diner stretching back to 2023.
+The most recent report on file is from Apr 21, 2026.
+Low risk indicates the latest report didn't flag anything that would worry the average customer.

 “Non-food contact surface or equipment made of unacceptable material” accounts for the largest share of issues, appearing three times across the record.